Diploma in Data Science (N81)

 Computing Mathematics (4 Credit Units)

-This module introduces the basic concepts of relations and functions, matrices, statistical methods and relevant applications.
-The main emphasis is to develop students’ ability in solving quantitative problems in computing mathematics, probability and statistic.
+This module introduces the basic concepts of relations and functions, matrices and methods of statistics and their applications relevant to IT professionals.
+The main emphasis in this module is to develop students’ ability in solving quantitative problems in computing mathematics, probability and statistics.
+Topics covered include fundamentals of statistics and probability, discrete and continuous probability distributions.

 Cyber Security Fundamentals (2 Credit Units)